APA-Accredited Doctoral Internship in Health Service Psychology

 • Interns choose how much and what to disclose.
 Interns are not penalized for the choice not to share personal information.
 Supervision is never viewed as psychotherapy.

-Case Conference: Interns are integrated into weekly case conference supervision meetings with senior staff at SHaW-MH.
+Case Conference: Interns are integrated into weekly case conference supervision meetings with senior staff at SHaW-Mental Health.
 Case conference is an opportunity for interns to learn from senior staff by listening to case presentations as well as present cases for feedback from a broader audience than individual supervision.
 Interns will be responsible for 2 formal case presentations over the course of the year as well as informal case presentations in their case conference meetings in preparation for the formal case presentations.

 Supervision of Supervision: Interns are provided with training in supervision models as well as discussion of supervision experiences throughout the academic year.